idunnowhat2do/sugarcube/README.md

 **n.b.** If you're running this from a UNIX-style shell, simply running `build.js` should also work as it's shebanged.

 If there were no errors, the story format, in both Twine 1 and Twine 2 flavors, will be output to the `dist` directory.
 Congratulations!

+**n.b.** SugarCube's dependencies are occasionally updated, so if you do get errors when attempting to build, then you'll probably need to update your cached dependencies.
+You may do this via the `npm update` command or, in extreme cases, by deleting the local `node_modules` directory and rerunning `npm install`.

 ----